-Economy: Bucharest is the economic engine of Romania, a city that concentrates nearly 15% of the country's over 19 million population and produces about 20% of its GDP and a quarter of the industrial output of Romania.
+Economy: Bucharest is the economic engine of Romania, a city that concentrates nearly 15% of the country's over 19 million population and produces about 20% of its GDP and a quarter of Romania's industrial output.

 Society: Bucharest acts as a cultural melting pot for the country where people representing communities from all the regions of Romania came to live in search of prosperity.
 Bucharest is also a multi-ethnic and multicultural centre.
-For most of its history until the communist period, the town has been very cosmopolitan in its outlook, hosting large and diverse communities such as Jews.The post-communist period marks the new cosmopolitanisation of Bucharest with expatriate workers arriving here and emergence of new immigrant communities such as Arabs, Chinese and Vietnamese people, followed as the economy develops by Indians, Pakistani and Africans.
+For most of its history until the communist period, the town has been very cosmopolitan in its outlook, hosting large and diverse communities such as the Jewish community.
+The post-communist period marks the new cosmopolitanisation of Bucharest with expatriate workers arriving here and the emergence of new immigrant communities such as the Arabs, the Chinese and the Vietnamese people, followed as the economy develops by Indians, Pakistani and Africans.